 Why it’s worth a watch: This is a haunting exercise in painting a mood.
 Don't go in expecting a dense plot or an clearly-outlined goal and you'll be happy.
 It also birthed the Scarlett Johansson falling down meme and features the most bizarre response to carrot cake ever.

 4. Seven (1995)

 The movie: Following a disastrous experience on the set of his first feature, Alien 3, David Fincher swore off studio films.
 He had no interest.
 That is, until the script for Seven landed on his desk.
 Penned by a former record store employee with a penchant for dark cinema, something about Seven caught Fincher’s attention and he climbed aboard.
 Set in an unnamed, gloomy American city, the story follows two cops, Mills (Brad Pitt) and Somerset (Morgan Freeman) as they pursue a serial killer who models his murders after the seven deadly sins.

 Why it’s worth a watch: Remember that surge of serial killer movies in the ‘90s?
 Seven is the one that started them all.
 And, like all good trendsetters, it’s stood the test of time, proving that a good twist can be an integral part of the plot and not just a one-and-done gimmick.

 3. Carol (2015)

-The film: One of 2015's award darlings deserves all the praise it can get.
-Adapted from the Patricia Highsmith novel The Price of Salt, the film stars Cate Blanchett as an exotic, affluent housewife who completely charms Rooney Mara's shopgirl.
-It's a distinctly fifties piece (the costumes, production) but told through a distinct modern lens.
+The movie: One of 2015's award darlings deserves all the praise it can get.
+Adapted from the Patricia Highsmith novel The Price of Salt, the film stars Cate Blanchett as an exotic, affluent housewife who takes a trip to a department store to pick up something for her son, and in the process, completely charms Rooney Mara's shopgirl.
+From thereon, the pair become friends, quickly realising there is something deeper to their kinship.
+It's a 1950s piece, through and through, thanks to the costumes and production, but told through a distinct modern lens.
 Gorgeous and utterly compelling.